gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 the conditions of our lives
 and the lives of others.

-A philosophy that counsels pure inner transformation — that locates freedom entirely in the attitude rather than in the action — can become a rationalization for passivity.
+A philosophy that counsels pure inner transformation, that locates freedom entirely in the attitude rather than in the action, can become a rationalization for passivity.

-*"It is not up to me whether I am enslaved.
-It is up to me how I respond to being enslaved."*
+The position, taken to its strongest form, runs something like this: it is not up to me whether I am enslaved, only how I respond to being enslaved.
 True.
 And also: it is possible to fight slavery.
 It is possible to change unjust conditions.
 Stoic equanimity, taken too far, becomes accommodation to injustice.

 Epictetus himself was eventually freed.
-He did not argue that his freedom was unimportant — only that his inner freedom had never been taken.
+He did not argue that his freedom was unimportant, only that his inner freedom had never been taken.

 The distinction matters.